helderlinhares/webflux-r2dbc-postgres-crud-api/README.md

 2. Click on `Upload Files` button (`File` tab)
 3. Select `webflux-api/postman/webflux-api.postman_collection.json` file to import.

-## Considerations for Windows users

-If you are using windows you will need to start `Docker Desktop` before running docker command.

 Try to use `gradlew` instead of `gradle` on commands.